 Remember that airports and hotels may shut down if a hurricane approaches.

 The effects of a tropical cyclone

-Tropical cyclones can cause damage in a number of ways
+Tropical cyclones can be dangerous in a number of ways:

 - high winds: buildings can be damaged or destroyed; trees, power and telephone lines toppled; debris turns into projectiles

 - storm surge: a hurricane can provoke a temporary rise in sea level of several metres which can flood coastal areas and damage buildings on the shoreline

 - very heavy rainfall: this can cause localised or widespread flooding and mudslides